|Miriam Rose Ungunmerr-Baumann is an Aboriginal Artist and Educator.

 As Miriam Rose's interest in painting grew, she used art increasingly as a means of encouraging children to express themselves.
 In 1974, the Commonwealth Government sponsored a secondment to Victoria, enabling her to work with art teachers in schools.

-In 1975, Miriam became the Territory's first fully qualified Aboriginal teacher, holding the position of Art Consultant with the Professional Services Branch of the Northern Territory Department of Education.
+In 1975, Miriam Rose again returned to Daly River as the Territory's first fully qualified Aboriginal teacher and for many years held the position of Art Consultant with the Professional Services Branch of the Northern Territory Department of Education.
 During this time she visited schools throughout the Territory thus gaining the opportunity to advance her commitment to the inclusion of visual art as a part of every child's education.
-In 1993 she became the Principal of one of the schools in Nauiyu.
-And in 2004 her abilities saw her appointed as a member of the Federal Government’s advisory body, the National Indigenous Council.
-Her achievements have been recognised in the awarding of an honorary PhD in Education and being made a Member of the Order of Australia in 1998.